telerik/maui-docs/controls/accordion/xamarin-migration.md

 ---
 title: Migrating from Xamarin
 page_title: Migrating the Accordion from Xamarin.Forms to .NET MAUI
-description: Learn how to migrate the Telerik UI for Xamarin Accordion to the Telerik UI for .NET MAUI Calendar by updating the namespaces, the incompatible NuGet packages and API.
+description: Learn how to migrate the Telerik UI for Xamarin Accordion to the Telerik UI for .NET MAUI Accordion by updating the namespaces, the incompatible NuGet packages and API.
-tags: maui, dotnet maui, telerik maui, migration, xamarin.forms
+tags: dot net maui, .net maui vs xamarin, maui vs xamarin, net maui vs xamarin, migration, xamarin.forms
 position: 100
+previous_url: /controls/accordion/migrate-from-xamarin
-slug: accordion-migrate-from-xamarin
+slug: accordion-xamarin-migration
 ---

 # Migrating the Accordion from Xamarin.Forms to .NET MAUI

-Telerik .NET MAUI Accordion control preserves the same API as Xamarin.Forms Accordion with a few changes and improvements.
+Telerik .NET MAUI Accordion control preserves the same API as its Xamarin counterpart except for the configuration options listed in this article.

-The tables in the following sections list the differences between the APIs of the Xamarin.Forms Accordion and .NET MAUI TreeView.

 ## Namespaces Differences